enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/javascript/react-hooks-useref.md

 - internal is `0`
 - use `intervalRef.current` to set and get the value

-## Properties
+## feature

+- changing a ref does not cause re-render

 ## Contrast To UseState

 React Component `PlusOne.js`

 - this component create two button
-- click first button will change state immediately, and cause re-render
+- click first button will change state immediately, and cause **re-render**
-- click second button didn't have any effect, because it's not cause re-render
+- click second button doesn't have **any effect**, because it's not cause re-render
+- click first button again can see the change second button valuse change
-- re-render will cause useRef state change
+- that mean re-render will cause useRef state change

 ```js
 import { useState, useRef } from 'react';